 This is an area we often need to discuss with the owner of the dental practice as the planning and construction can determine how a surgery design will develop and pan-out.

 As with the 1 Harley Street surgery of Dr Jonathan Hall we decided to remove the raised floor, which eliminated a step in to the surgery and services were moved below the original floor.
-Skirting boards were removed and replaced with seamless flooring which was run-up the wall slightly, creating a more aesthetic look and being much easier to clean.
+Skirting boards were removed and replaced with seamless cap and cove flooring which was extended up the wall slightly, creating a more aesthetic look and being much easier to clean.

 Having a stunning bay window like 1 Harley Street or an amazing view can definitely gain points for aesthetics and patient experience, but this can also be achieved by utilising lighting such as cabinet down lighting, wall lights and image feature lighting as mentioned above.
 Another aspect of delivering a comfortable and modern look is Colour.